-In 1990, a shareholder petitioned Exxon's board of directors to develop a plan to reduce carbon dioxide emissions from its operations facilities.129 The board responded that its "examination of the "The scientific basis for the Greenhouse Effect and the potential impact of human emissions of greenhouse gases such as CO2 on climate is well established and cannot be denied."
+In 1990, a shareholder petitioned Exxon's board of directors to develop a plan to reduce carbon dioxide emissions from its operations facilities.
+The board responded that its "examination of the issue supports the conclusions that the facts today and the projection of future effects is very unclear."
+That same year, Exxon scientist Brian Flannery reportedly urged the first Intergovernmental Panel on Climate Change (IPCC) to emphasize the uncertainties surrounding climate models in its first Scientific Assessment Report.

+"The scientific basis for the Greenhouse Effect and the potential impact of human emissions of greenhouse gases such as CO2 on climate is well established and cannot be denied."